robusta-dev/robusta/docs/user-guide/overview.rst

     :class: warning

     It's tempting to look at ``helm/robusta/values.yaml`` in our GitHub repo for reference.
-    This is the wrong file to use.
-It has empty placeholders that are filled in during our build process.
+    This is the wrong file to use, as it has empty placeholders that are filled in for releases.

 Most used settings
 ^^^^^^^^^^^^^^^^^^